AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 .. code:: rust

     struct Point(i32, i32);
-    // Creates an alias
-    let coord = Point;  // 'Point' is the constructor function
+    // Creates a binding to the constructor function let coord = Point;  // 'Point' is the constructor function

 .. warning::

    :rust:`coord` is NOT a variable of type :rust:`Point`.
-It is an alias for the constructor function call
+It refers to the :rust:`Point` constructor function

 .. code:: rust

-    // Calls the alias for 'Point' constructor
+    // Calls the 'Point' constructor function
     // Initializes the tuple
     let maximum = coord(1,2); // 'maximum' is a 'Point'